Chris Brown (album): Commercial performance

 Chris Brown debuted at number two on the US Billboard 200 chart, selling 154,000 copies in its first week.
 This became Brown's first US top-ten debut.
 The album also debuted at number one on the US Top R&B/Hip-Hop Albums chart, becoming his first number one on that chart.
-On December 18, 2006, the album was a certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million copies.
+On December 1, 2025, the album was a certified quadraple platinum by the Recording Industry Association of America (RIAA) for sales of over four million copies.
 By April 2011, the album had sold 2.1 million copies in the United States alone and over three million copies worldwide.